-116. This Part shall not be taken to affect the provisions of any other written law as to the construction of wills or other testamentary dispositions.
+109. Nothing in this Part shall be taken to affect the provisions of any other written law as to the construction of wills or other testamentary dispositions.

 CHAPTER IV PRODUCTION AND EFFECT OF EVIDENCE

 PART I THE BURDEN OF PROOF